 A. THEIR THREE-PART BUSINESS MODEL

-1. Identify the most critical technological breakthroughs required for sustainable global development (through the “50 Breakthroughs” analysis), and build a portfolio of breakthroughs where we can accelerate time-to-market.
+1. Identify the most critical technological breakthroughs required for sustainable global development (through the “50 Breakthroughs” analysis), and build a portfolio of breakthroughs where they can accelerate time-to-market.

 This will give us a long list of potential technologies to choose from.
-We will identify the pivotal technologies which we can accelerate, and develop a portfolio of “safe bets” and experimental “big wins”.
+They will identify the pivotal technologies which they can accelerate, and develop a portfolio of “safe bets” and experimental “big wins”.